Skip to content

 • Visiting or exchange students.

-• Temporary residents completing a course or program of study that is a prerequisite to you enrolling at a DLI (such as language courses).
+• Temporary residents completing a course or program of study that is a prerequisite you to enrolling at a DLI (such as language courses).

 • Individuals in Canada under a removal order.